watusi/jquery-mobile-iscrollview/README.md

 In some mobile environments, it may be desirable to either substitute or add the `orientationchange` event.
-For iOS, however, the `resize` event works better, because the `orientationchange` event occurs to late to be useful, resulting in undesirable visual artifacts.
+For iOS, however, the `resize` event works better, because the `orientationchange` event occurs to late too be useful, resulting in undesirable visual artifacts.

 Default: `"resize"`